awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

   To keep your environment current, use State Manager to schedule packages for automatic deployment on target instances when those instances are first launched\.

-## Who Should Use Distributor?<a name="distributor-who"></a>
+## Who should use Distributor?<a name="distributor-who"></a>
 + Any AWS customer who wants to create new or deploy existing software packages, including AWS\-published packages, to multiple AWS Systems Manager managed instances at one time\.
 + Software developers who create software packages\.
 + Administrators who are responsible for keeping AWS Systems Manager managed instances current with the most up\-to\-date software packages\.

-## What Are the Features of Distributor?<a name="distributor-features"></a>
+## What are the features of Distributor?<a name="distributor-features"></a>
 + **Deployment of packages to both Windows and Linux instances**

   Distributor lets you deploy software packages to Amazon EC2 Windows and Linux instances\.
-For a list of supported instance operating system types, see [Supported Package Platforms and Architectures](#what-is-a-package-platforms)\.
+For a list of supported instance operating system types, see [Supported package platforms and architectures](#what-is-a-package-platforms)\.
 + **Deploy packages one time, or on an automated schedule**

   You can choose to deploy packages one time, on a regular schedule, or whenever the default package version is changed to a different version\.